baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

 #### Download and save

 Following is a brief set of commands to download and save any of the available image datasets.
-Refer to Slicer's documentation for [download and save](https://slicer.readthedocs.io/en/latest/user_guide/data_loading_and_saving.html) for more more details.

 * Open 3D Slicer.
 * In the Welcome to Slicer module, select **Download Sample Data**